mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV2/BOTSV2.md

 **Initial Access**

-malware delivered via USB vendor 058f
+Ransomware delivered via USB vendor 058f

 **Defense Evasion (Stealth and Defense Impairment)**

-The malware with perl5.18 masqueraded as a legitimate JVM spawn.
+The ransomware with perl5.18 masqueraded as a legitimate JVM spawn.

 **Impact**